 General Education (GE) Areas and Courses

 As a graduation requirement, all CSU Channel Islands (CI) students must complete 48 units of GE distributed across Areas A-E. Students will need to earn a grade of C- or higher to receive GE credit for courses taken in Areas A1, A2, A3, and B4.
-Nine of the 48 units are Upper Division General Education (UDGE) courses and are required to be taken in-residence.
+Nine of the 48 units are Upper Division General Education (UDGE) courses, and are required to be taken in-residence within the CSU (per Article 2.24 of EO 1100 Revised (GE Breadth Requirements).

 Transfer students who enter CI as GE-certified will need to complete nine units of UDGE courses to meet the 48 unit requirement.
 In planning to fulfill the GE requirements, students are encouraged to consult this section of the Catalog or an academic advisor.